yisroelshulman/maze_solver/README.md

 ## Description
 My spin on the Boot.dev Maze Solver Project.\
-Generate a random maze and then solve it.
+Generates a random maze and then solves it.

-## about
+### About
-The maze is generated as a grid of square cells based on the rows and columns from the user input.
-After the grid is complete a start (green) and end (blue) call are randomly selected using the initial seed for the RNG.\
+The maze is generated as a grid of square cells based on the rows and columns variables from the user input.
+After the grid is complete a start (green) and end (blue) call are randomly selected using the initial seed for the RNG.\ \
-The path is generated using a depth first search approach knocking down the walls between cells as they are visited.
-This ensures that there is a valid solution to the maze.\
-The maze is also solved through a depth first search where the RNG is reseeded to be different every iteration.

 > **_NOTE:_** The max number of cells the maze can have is capped at 1,000.
 This is because the solver used a recursive depth first traversal in both the path generation and the solving, and by default the max recursion stack in python is capped at 1,000.

 > **_NOTE:_** The min size for a cell is 10 X 10 if the window size is not sufficient the solver will error and exit.
+\
+The path is generated using a depth first search approach knocking down the walls between cells as they are visited.
+This ensures that there is a valid solution to the maze.\ \
+The maze is also solved through a depth first search where the RNG is reseeded to be different every iteration.

 ![](https://github.com/yisroelshulman/assets/blob/main/maze_solver/maze.gif)